godisreal/group-social-force/Pre-Evac2/readme.md

 ### Current Version:
 1. Group force is integrated into the social force model.
 2. Opinion dynamics is modeled, or often considered as herding effect.
+(When agents are interacting, a line between them is drawn as below.)
 3. Self-repulsion is tested

 ![](https://github.com/godisreal/group-social-force/blob/master/Pre-Evac2/pre-evac2.PNG)

-### Walls are all abstracted in type of lines and are specified in Wall_Data2018.csv
+### Walls are abstracted in type of lines and specified in Wall_Data2018.csv
 <Start X, Start Y>: 	Start Points
 <End X, End Y>: 		  End Points